badhive/alca/README.md

 Notice that `detect_foo_rename` is marked as `private`.
 This is to avoid getting two trigger notifications - one for the rule and one for the sequence.

-### Docs

-ALCA's engine includes many more useful operations and features, which can be explored in the full **documentation**.

 ### Sensors

 Sensors are applications that act as a server to receive binary samples, run them and stream events to the ALCA engine.